ncsa/Delta_doc/docs/source/user_guide/debug_perf.rst

 #.
 Open https://developer.nvidia.com/tools-overview and navigate to the **Developer Tools Downloads** button.
 #.
 Select **Nsight Systems** and your operating system.
-   If you do not have an account at developer.nvidia.com, set one up when prompted and when you have completed the forms your download will begin.
+   If you do not have an account at developer.nvidia.com, set one up when prompted.
+When you have completed the forms, your download will begin.
 #.
 Install the application on your local machine.
    You will download output files from the server command line application and use the GUI locally on your laptop.